gutlessCGH/refindTTL/README.md

 Open '/refindTTL/theme.conf' or /refindTTL/theme176.conf' and follow directions to edit:

-* Maximum number of icons shown (default 7 should fit like the preview on a 1920 pixel wide monitor)
+* Maximum number of icons on screen
 * Timeout before automatic boot
 * Selection backgrounds (set alternates to hide text labels for large and/or small icons)
 * Hidden elements (Labels, hints, arrows, and badges are hidden by default but will work if enabled)